Stable Limit Theorems for Empirical Processes under Conditional Neighborhood Dependence: Introduction

 As it turns out, our stable limit theorem for an empirical process requires that the maximum degree of the neighborhood system be bounded.
 However, in many real-life networks, the maximum degree can be substantial, especially when the networks behave like a preferential attachment network of Barab\'{a}si-Albert.(\cite{Barabasi/Albert:99:Science}) Thus, following the same spirit of extending the Berry-Esseen bound to the case conditional on high degree vertices, we extend the stable limit theory to a set-up where it relies only on those observations with relatively low degrees by conditioning on the random variables associated with high degree vertices.
 This extension enables us to obtain a stable limit theorem for empirical processes when the maximum degree of the neighborhood system increases to infinity as the size of the system increases.

 Stable convergence has been extensively studied in the context of martingale central limit theorems.
 (See, e.g. \cite{Hall/Heyde:80:MartingaleLimitTheory}.)
 See \cite{Hausler/Luschgy:10:PTSM} for stable limit theorems for Markov kernels and related topics.
 Recent studies by \cite{Kuersteiner/Prucha:2013:JOE} and \cite{Hahn/Kuersteiner/Mazzocco:16:arXiv} established a stable central limit theorem for a sum of random variables having both cross-sectional dependence and time series dependence by utilizing a martingale difference array formulation of the random variables.

 Markov-type cross-sectional dependence on a graph has received attention in the literature (\cite{Lauritzen:1996:GraphicalModels}.)
 In particular, the pairwise Markov property of random variables says that two non-adjacent random variables are conditionally independent given all the other variables, and is captured by a precision matrix in a high dimensional Gaussian model.
 (See \cite{Meinshausen/Buhlmann:08:AS} and \cite{Cai/Liu/Zhou:16:AS} for references.)
 This paper's CND property is stronger than the pairwise Markov property when the conditioning $\sigma$-fields, $\mathcal{M}_i$'s, are those that are generated by the random variables.
 However, the CND property encompasses the case where the latter condition does not hold, and thus includes dependency graphs as a special case, unlike Markov-type dependence mentioned before.

+\cite{Wu:05:PNAS} introduced a dependence concept that works well with nonlinear causal processes.
+More recently, \cite{Jirak:16:AP} established a Berry-Esseen bound with optimal rate for nonlinear causal processes with temporal ordering. \cite{Chen/Wu:16:EJS} considered a nonlinear spatial process indexed by a lattice in the Euclidean space.
+These models are distinct from ours.
+The major distinction of our approach is to model the stochastic process to be indexed by a generic graph, and model the dependence structure using conditional independence relations along the graph.
+Thus our approach works well with, for example, Markov random fields on an undirected graph.
+On the other hand, the models of this literature accommodate various temporal or spatial autoregressive processes.
 To the best of our knowledge, stable convergence of empirical processes indexed by a class of functions has not been studied under either dependency graphs or Markov random fields on a graph.

 The remainder of the paper proceeds as follows.
 In Section 2, we formally introduce the notion of conditional neighborhood dependence (CND) and study its basic properties.
 In Section 3, we provide stable central limit theorems for a sum of CND random variables.
 We also present the stable convergence of an empirical process to a mixture Gaussian process.
 The mathematical proofs of the results are found in the appendix.